rmjarvis/TreeCorr/docs/_build/html/_sources/patches.rst.txt

 The file defining the patch centers should already be written to make sure that each machine is using the same patch definitions.
-There is some level of randomness in the k-means calculation, so if you use npatch=N, then each machine may end up with different patch definitions, which would definitely mess things up.
+There is some level of randomness in the k-means calculation, so if you use ``npatch=N``, then each machine may end up with different patch definitions, which would definitely mess things up.

 If you wanted to have it all run in a single script, you should have only the rank 0 process define the patches, send it cat.patch_centers to the other ranks, who can then build their catalogs using this.
-But it's probably easier to just precompute the centers and save them to a file.
+But it's probably easier to just precompute the centers and save them to a file before starting the MPI run.

 A more complete worked example is
 `available <https://github.com/rmjarvis/TreeCorr/blob/master/devel/mpi_example.py>`_